 2006 RH120 - This strange asteroid sometimes orbits the Earth -

 Discovered by CSS in September 2006, this so-called Temporarily Captured Object (TCO) (PDF) exhibits an unusual near-Earth orbit wherby the asteoid becomes temporarily transfered into geocentric (Earth) orbit.
 There is believed to be a very small population of TCOs which are likely sourced from more common near-Earth asteroid orbital families known as Amors and Atens.
 Their orbits are considered unstable as gravitational energy from the Earth will eventually hurl them away from near-Earth space.
 In the meantime, the occaisional TCO encounters with Earth and their relatively low velocity make them very attractive targets for space resource exploration.
-The story of 2006 RH120 is not without controversy however, as it's orbit appears similar to some Apollo-era spent rockets boosters, and therefore some scientists beleive it may be an artificial object.
-However, with ever increasing capabilities of NEO surveys it is likely that more TCOs will be discovered in the coming years, allowing for improved defintion and characterization of this strange class of near-Earth objects.
+Initially the orbit of 2006 RH120 appeared similar to that of some Apollo-era spent rockets boosters, although as further observational data were acquired and analyzed, the objects 'area-to-mass-ratio' (AMR) conclusively showed it to be a natural asteroid body.
+Fortunateley, with ever increasing capabilities of NEO surveys it is likely that more TCOs will be discovered in the coming years, allowing for improved defintion and characterization of this strange and rarefied class of near-Earth objects.

 Rendezvous transfer boosts to 2006RH120 from a Halo orbit around L2: Inertial Frame (left).
 Rotating Frame (Right) -after Brelsford et al 2015 (PDF), Rendezvous Missions to Temporarily-Captured Near Earth Asteroids-